rossan750/basu_provocation_task/README.md

 # Provocation Task

-This repo contains a the provocation task.
+This repo contains the provocation task.
 It is a [jspsych](https://www.jspsych.org/) task built with React and Electron.

 ## Getting Started